erick-otenyo/adm-boundary-manager/README.md

 Usually you will use this endpoint in conjunction with the search API.

-A use case will be to use the `Search Endpoint` to search for a given admin level by name in an autocomplete select input, show the matching results in the result dropdown.
-Once the user selects a result item, you can use the the `Retrieve endpoint` to retrieve the detail of the boundary, using the ID of the selected boundary item.
+**A sample use case will be:**

+- Use the `Search Endpoint` to search for an admin level by name in an autocomplete search input
+- Show the matching results in the result dropdown
+- Once the user selects a result item, you can use the the `Retrieve endpoint` to retrieve the detail of the boundary, using the ID of the selected boundary item.

 ### Vector Tiles Endpoint